Chatbots: the most interesting applications for your organisation

 For KLM, this resulted in a suggested answer for 50% of the questions asked.
 After an employee’s assessment, the answer could be sent to the customer.

 This first step in the use of chatbots has meanwhile caused KLM to switch with complete confidence to a conversational chatbot that actually enters into the conversation with the customer.
-This is a recurring trend for larger organizations, as we also see at Bol.com (pdf).
+This is a recurring trend for larger organizations.

 Proactively sending information

-Another application is the proactive sending of information to customers or employees.
-Examples include Jinek, Eneco, Treintje, KLM and NOS Update.
+Another application of virtual assistants is the proactive sending of information to customers or employees.
+This kind of chatbots is for example used by the following companies: Jinek, Eneco, Treintje, KLM and NOS Update.
 After logging in the user receives proactive information.
 For example, KLM sends updates about your booked flight and the NOS sends an update of the daily news every day.

 Examples of platforms that are suitable for this are Facebook Messenger and WhatsApp.
 We are past the era in which we made our own app for our organization.
 Instead, we see a shift to the channels that our customer uses already.
 These channels are utilized with new technologies in a different way than we are used to.
 Please note: these are very different bots than the conversational bots that converse with customers.